Shannon McDonnell (rugby league): Wests Tigers

 In 2008, McDonnell made himself available for Ireland's 2008 Rugby League World Cup campaign.
 Although named in the Ireland training squad for the World Cup, he was forced to withdraw through injury.

 Newcastle Knights

 On 7 May 2009, McDonnell joined the Newcastle Knights mid-season for the remainder of the year, after being released from his Tigers contract.

 At the conclusion of the 2011 NRL season, McDonnell joined Hull KR in the English Super League.

 Hull Kingston Rovers

-At the beginning of 2012, McDonnell joined the Hull Kingston Rovers in the Super League on a 1-year contract, following his former Knights assistant coach Craig Sandercock.
+At the beginning of 2012, McDonnell joined Hull Kingston Rovers in the Super League on a 1-year contract, following his former Knights assistant coach Craig Sandercock.

 In June 2012, McDonnell played for the Exiles.

 Hull F.C.

 On 26 October 2012, McDonnell signed a 2-year contract with Hull KR's cross city rival team in Hull FC, starting in 2013.
 In his first year at the club, he helped the team to the 2013 Challenge Cup Final against the Wigan Warriors where they were defeated 16–0.